jeff4/bionotes.github.io/_comp/javascript.md

 1. Now go into `package.json` and edit to rename `test` command to `dev` command.
 It should say `"dev": "next dev"`.
 1. Create new subdirectory and two files `/n1/app/layout.js` and `/n1/app/page.js1`.
 1. Navigate to n1 and run server by typing `npm run dev` and view in browser at URL localhost:3000
+1. Watched up to 10:11.
+Have mixed in some jsx already meow.